uynitsuj/uynitsuj.github.io/_posts/2023-04-04-bonding-with-bots-hri.md

 <br>

 ### Learning the Language of Humans
 Effective human-robot collaboration relies on humans and robots understanding each other’s actions and intentions.
-To facilitate this understanding, researchers are developing robotic systems capable of both verbal and non-verbal communication, refining conversational skills, and interpreting gestures, posture, and movements.
+To facilitate this understanding, researchers are developing robotic systems capable of both verbal and non-verbal communication, refining conversational skills, and developing capability to interpret gestures, posture, and other social cues.

 <br>